Glossary

 critical infrastructure

-Critical Infrastructure are “those physical facilities, supply chains, information technologies and communication networks which, if destroyed, degraded or rendered unavailable for an extended period, would significantly impact on the social or economic wellbeing of the nation or affect Australia’s ability to conduct national defence and ensure national security.”
+Critical Infrastructure are “those physical facilities, systems, assets, supply chains, information technologies and communication networks which, if destroyed, degraded, compromised or rendered unavailable for an extended period, would significantly impact the social or economic wellbeing of Australia as a nation or its states or territories, or affect Australia’s ability to conduct national defence and ensure national security.”

-Attorney General’s Department, Commonwealth of Australia (2015).
-Critical Infrastructure Resilience Strategy: Policy Statement, pg 3.
-Source: http://www.tisn.gov.au/Pages/default.aspx
+Department of Home Affairs, Commonwealth of Australia (2023).
+Critical Infrastructure Resilience Strategy: February 2023, pg 4.
+Source: https://www.cisc.gov.au/about-us/our-strategy

 facility